BackofenLab/CLIPcontext/README.md

 ENST00000445118
 ENST00000446136
 ```
-The transcript IDs defined in this file are used to define the transcript set onto which the genomic regions (--in) are mapped to.
+The transcript IDs defined in this file are used to define the transcript set to be used in the different modes.

 #### Mapping statistics output file

-The mapping statistics output file stores the different hit counts and additional information for each transcript:
+The mapping statistics output file (output in **G2T** mode) stores the different hit counts and additional information for each transcript:
 ```
 head -5 test_out/hit_transcript_stats.out
 tr_id	chr	gen_s	gen_e	pol	gene_id	gene_name	gene_biotype	tr_len	comp_hits	all_hits	uniq_comp_hits	uniq_all_hits